Gidleigh Park

-Gidleigh Park is a hotel and restaurant located in Gidleigh, near Chagford, Devon, England.
-Chris Eden joined as Executive Head Chef in September 2019, following 12 years as Head Chef at Driftwood in Portscatho, Cornwall, which has held a Michelin star from 2012 to 2019.
+Gidleigh Park is a 5-star hotel and restaurant located in Gidleigh, near Chagford, Devon, England.
+The restaurant currently holds 1 Michelin Star and three rosettes from The AA.
 The hotel belongs to Andrew Brownsword Hotels which was named AA Hotel Group of the Year 2017–18.

 Description

 Paul and Kay Henderson bought the hotel and restaurant in 1978.
 The building is a Tudor–style country house set in 107 acres of gardens and woodlands.
 In 2005, it was bought by entrepreneur Andrew Brownsword who completed a renovation during 2007, refitting both the restaurant and the hotel, adding another ten bedrooms.